 About Riso

-Riso is a company from Japan that artists started working with because of its nice textures, bright colors, ease of use, and environmentally friendly promotion.
-Riso is marketed as a low energy, environmentally friendly printer using soy-based or natural inks and is primarily used for schools, churches and businesses.
-Artists started using Riso regularly in the early 00's to print their art books and comics, and now Riso has heralded in a print renaissance with an explosion of self published work!
+Riso is a company from Japan creating Riso Digital Duplicator machines that artists have started working with because of the nice textures, bright fluorescent colors, ease of use, and environmentally friendly production.
+Riso is marketed as a low energy, environmentally friendly printer using natural inks, and was primarily promoted for use in schools, churches and businesses.
+Artists started using Riso regularly in the early 2000's, printing art books and comics, and now Riso has heralded in a print renaissance with an explosion of self published work.

 Riso is a fast, fun, but imperfect style of printing that allows creators to efficiently create vibrant, textured prints, no matter the subject.
 Prints are made by layering one color at a time, similar to screen printing, to build up a full color image, but not all prints come out perfectly.
 Sometimes there's slight misregistration that makes each print unique, although only the most well registered prints get to my shelves.
 The prints that aren't quite up to standards or were tests become backs of business cards and get put into a pile to make new 'bad print' sets.
 I hate wasting paper so I look for fun ways to reuse prints and make them into something even more special.